-Choosing the right coloured contacts
+Choosing the right coloured contact lenses

-Types of color contacts
+Types of colour contacts

-Color contacts come in three kinds of tints:
+Colour contacts come in three kinds of tints:

 This usually is a light blue or green tint added to a lens, just to help you see it better during insertion and removal, or if you drop it.
-Visibility tints are relatively faint and do not affect your eye color.
+Visibility tints are relatively faint and do not affect your eye colour.

-Colour contacts with opaque tints come in a wide variety of colors, including hazel, green, blue, violet, amethyst, brown and gray.
-Costume or theatrical contact lenses also fall into the category of opaque color tints.
+Colour contacts with opaque tints come in a wide variety of colours, including hazel, green, blue, violet, amethyst, brown and gray.
+Costume or theatrical contact lenses also fall into the category of opaque colour tints.
 Long used in movies, these special-effect contact lenses are now widely available for anyone.

-Choosing the right color contact lenses
+Choosing the right colour contact lenses

-Color contacts for light eyes
+Colour contacts for light eyes

-Color contacts for dark eyes
+Colour contacts for dark eyes

 Custom-tinted contact lenses